kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/ingressnginx/README.md

 ---

+### External Auth

+- `nginx.ingress.kubernetes.io/auth-url`: Specifies the URL of an external authentication service.
+For the Kgateway implementation, this maps to `GatewayExtension.spec.extAuth.httpService`.
+- `nginx.ingress.kubernetes.io/auth-response-headers`: Comma-separated list of headers to pass to backend once authentication request completes.
+For the Kgateway implementation, this maps to `GatewayExtension.spec.extAuth.httpService.authorizationResponse.headersToBackend`.

+### Basic Auth

+- `nginx.ingress.kubernetes.io/auth-type`: Must be set to `"basic"` to enable basic authentication.
+For the Kgateway implementation, this maps to `TrafficPolicy.spec.basicAuth`.
+- `nginx.ingress.kubernetes.io/auth-secret`: Specifies the secret containing basic auth credentials in `namespace/name` format (or just `name` if in the same namespace).
+For the Kgateway implementation, this maps to `TrafficPolicy.spec.basicAuth.secretRef.name`.

+---

 ### Backend (Upstream) Configuration

 - `nginx.ingress.kubernetes.io/proxy-connect-timeout`: Controls the upstream connection timeout.
 For the Kgateway implementation, this maps to `BackendConfigPolicy.spec.connectTimeout`.